-Penalty points will be deducted from the initial safety inspection if:
+Penalty points will be subtracted from the safety inspection points (see below) if:

-- Companies do NOT submit the documentation two weeks before their regional event or 4 weeks before the international competition. - The SID does not show a fuse or a fuse that does not use an ANSI, NEMA or IEC symbol. - Fuse calculations are not shown on the SID. - The vehicle uses fluid power, but a fluid power diagram is not included. - The technical documentation is not submitted in a searchable PDF format. - The technical documentation file is over 8MB in size. - The company spec sheet, SIDs and company safety review are over 2MB in size.
+- Companies do NOT submit the documentation by May 26th, 2017. - The SID does not show a fuse or a fuse that does not use an ANSI, NEMA or IEC symbol. - Fuse calculations are not shown on the SID. - The vehicle uses fluid power, but a fluid power diagram is not included. - The technical documentation is not submitted in a searchable PDF format. - The technical documentation file is over 8MB in size.

+• The company spec sheet, SIDs and company safety review are over 2 MB in size.